-7. Conclusion
+4. Conclusion

 Accurate temperature measurement is not an easy task.
 Errors depend on thermosensitive phenomena and also according to the sensors which can create local temperature disturbance and therefore bias.
 Very often, this latter error is ignored.
-In this lecture dedicated to contact temperature measurement, one has tried to provide to the readers the know-how in various situations (temperature measurement in fluids or opaque medium) in order to perform the best temperature measurements as possible.
+In this lecture and for contact and non-contact temperature measurement, one have tried to provide to the readers the know-how in various situations (temperature measurement in fluids, in transparent medium, in opaque medium) in order to perform the best temperature measurements as possible.